Packet-Clearing-House/maptable/README.md

 #### Getting Started

 1. Run `npm install` to install dependencies
-2. Run `bower install` to download Browser Javascript libraries
+1. Run `bower install` to download Browser Javascript libraries
-3. Run `gulp` to start the local dev environment on [http://localhost:5000](http://localhost:5000)
+1. Run `gulp` to start the local dev environment on [http://localhost:5000](http://localhost:5000)
+1. Edit files in `./dev` and they will be automatically compiled to `./src`
-4. To have production ready files, run: `gulp dist`.
-All built files are located in the folder `/build/`
+1. To have production ready files, run: `gulp dist`.
+All built files are located in the folder `./dist`
-5. Enjoy 🍻
+1. Enjoy 🍻

 ### Todo